pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ## 1. System Architecture

 We're using a client/server architecture where all communication goes through DNS packets that we send from a client through a server that will only accept DNS formatted packets.
-The system consists of three components: a Raspberry Pi acting as a restricted Wi-Fi access point (only allows DNS), a client laptop, and a dorm server running a custom DNS server.
+The system consists of three components: a Laptop AP acting as a restricted Wi-Fi access point (only allows DNS), a client laptop, and a dorm server running a custom DNS server.

-The client sends a GET request as a DNS query through the Pi to our dorm server.
+The client sends a GET request as a DNS query through the Laptop AP to our dorm server.
 The server loads the requested webpage, chunks it so that it'll fit into DNS, and uses Stop-and-Wait protocol (with an alternating bit flag to determine that we are sending the next packet) to reliably send the chunks back to the client, which reassembles them.

 ### Data Flow:
 1. Client sends http GET request as DNS query
-2. Server receives request, reads the specified file from its local file system, then and chunks it to send back to the user
+2. Server receives request, fetches the webpage through its own internet access/HTTPS, then chunks it to send back to the user
 3. Server sends chunk 0 with seq=0 (sequence number) as DNS TXT response.
 4. Client checks the checksum on the packet from the server (to make sure no corruption), if correct sends ACK-0 (where 0 is the seq number of the incoming packet) as DNS query back to server
 5. Custom server waits until it receives the ACK-0, then sends another chunk with seq=1.
 We only alternate to the next one AFTER receiving the ack-0